...

 1. Inspect Hazardous Areas

 Examine high-risk zones like machinery rooms, storage areas, and areas with heavy equipment.
 Look for malfunctioning machinery, exposed wires, or spilled materials.
+Engage employees to gather insights about potential hazards.

 2. Check Slip-Resistant Treads